Uitgelogd

 With a Letter of Credit, on the other hand, one of the banks involved does guarantee payment.
 The importer’s bank undertakes to pay a certain amount once the exporter has complied with the terms of the Letter of Credit.

-To find out which of these two products would be the best option in your situation, call our Trade Service Desk on +31 (0)10 402 5444 (local rates apply).
+To find out which of these two products would be the best option in your situation, call our Trade Finance Operations on +31 (0)10 402 5444 (local rates apply).

 You can then ask us to send a tracer to the collecting bank to check the status of the payment.
 We charge a fee for sending tracers.
 See our overview of fees and charges for details.

 In some cases, there is also the option of having a deed of protest issued.
-If you want to find out more about this, call our Trade Service Desk on +31 (0)10 402 5444.
+If you want to find out more about this, call our Trade Finance Operations on +31 (0)10 402 5444.